deshartman/AgentPay/module/README.md

 ## Server Setup

-To use the library, you need to provide config back to the client via a server url, where the configuration can be pulled from in the below format.
+To use the library, you need to provide the middleware services and specifically the config back to the client via a merchant server url, where the configuration can be pulled from in the below format.
 This version uses Twilio Functions to host all the required middleware server functions the NPM will use.
-Please clone the https://github.com/deshartman/AgentPay repo "client_server" branch and deploy to your Twilio Functions environment.

-_NB: DO NOT USE THE main BRANCH._

 ```
     const config = {
         functionsURL: 'https://' + context.DOMAIN_NAME,     // The Twilio Functions URL.
 Server where "paySyncUpdate" is deployed (See server below)
-        payConnector: context.PAY_CONNECTOR,                // The name of the Twilio Pay connector configured
+        payConnector: String,                               // The name of the Twilio Pay connector configured
-        paySyncServiceSid: context.PAY_SYNC_SERVICE_SID,    // Sync ServiceSid.
-All maps will be created
+        paySyncToken: String,                               // Sync JWT token based on Identity
         captureOrder: [                                     // example order of keywords.
             "payment-card-number",
             "security-code",